DavidRamage/serverless_webapp_demo/README.md

 # serverless_webapp_demo
 This is a proof of concept/demo of a serverless web app in AWS.
 It doesn't do anything actually useful, but it does demonstrate using some of the services in AWS to buid a web app without needing to spin up a web server.
+I put together a little bit of code that writes to and reads from a SQS queue via the web.
 ## Lambda Functions
 Create two Lambda functions, one called queue_writer and another called queue_reader.
 The queue_writer.py and queue_reader.py files included in this repo contain the needed code.
 They're pretty small, but there is enough there for the demo.